hairyf/genapi/README.md

 API pipeline generator, which is used to convert OpenApi (v2~v3) and other input sources into TS/JS APIs, and currently supports axios templates

+> apipgen is developed by the pipeline concept and will be used as a general api generation tool in the future.

 ## ⚙️ Install

 Install it locally in your project folder: